 Block Printing, Virtual Talk with Dheeraj Chhipa, Barley Roscoe and Hopie Stockman

-With the skills of block printing makers, designers and experts, join us for an evening to marvel at the vivid textiles created by the art of block printing.
+With the skills of block printing makers, designers and experts, join us to marvel at the vivid textiles created by the art of block printing.

 Hopie runs Block Shop Textiles, a sister-run textile studio based in Los Angeles and Jaipur that creates textiles, artwork, and designed spaces.
 She is equal parts designer and business operations.

 Hopie studied English literature and painting at Brown University.
 After five years working in investment research for nonprofit institutions, she went to Harvard Business School.
 At Harvard, she learned the building blocks for running a socially responsible business.
 She always felt the pull of a more creative life, and dreamed of getting back to her roots of making art.
 So she and her sister Lily started Block Shop out of their living rooms as grad students.